-Among the different package options available in the UCC2752x family, of particular mention are the DSD and DGN packages when it comes to power dissipation capability.
-The MSOP PowerPAD-8 (DGN) package and 3-mm × 3-mm WSON (DSD) package offer a means of removing the heat from the semiconductor junction through the bottom of the package.
-Both these packages offer an exposed thermal pad at the base of the package.
-This pad is soldered to the copper on the printed-circuit-board directly underneath the device package, reducing the thermal resistance to a very low value.
-This allows a significant improvement in heat-sinking over that available in the D or P packages.
-The printed-circuit-board must be designed with thermal lands and thermal vias to complete the heat removal subsystem.
-Note that the exposed pads in the MSOP-8 (PowerPAD) and WSON-8 packages are not directly connected to any leads of the package, however, it is electrically and thermally connected to the substrate of the device which is the ground of the device.
+Among the different package options available for the UCC27524A1-Q1 device, power dissipation capability of the DGN package is of particular mention.
+The HVSSOP-8 (DGN) package offers a means of removing the heat from the semiconductor junction through the bottom of the package.
+This package offers an exposed thermal pad at the base of the package.
+This pad is soldered to the copper on the printed circuit board directly underneath the device package, reducing the thermal resistance to a very low value.
+This allows a significant improvement in heat-sinking over that available in the D package.
+The printed circuit board must be designed with thermal lands and thermal vias to complete the heat removal subsystem.
+Note that the exposed pads in the HVSSOP-8 package are not directly connected to any leads of the package, however, the PowerPAD is electrically and thermally connected to the substrate of the device which is the ground of the device.
 TI recommends to externally connect the exposed pads to GND in PCB layout for better EMI immunity.